apache/beam/README.md

 Beam supports multiple language specific SDKs for writing pipelines against the Beam Model.

-Currently, this repository contains SDKs for both Java and Python.
+Currently, this repository contains SDKs for Java, Python and Go.

 Have ideas for new SDKs or DSLs?
 See the [JIRA](https://issues.apache.org/jira/browse/BEAM/component/12328909/).